• Menu

 The promotion of women to senior positions in the legal profession is of keen interest to AWLA.
 The retention and advancement of women lawyers is also a key issue in the broader legal community – with NZLS reporting that while approximately 61% of people working in firms with more than one practitioner are women, women make up less than 31% of partners or directors in those firms.

 Visibility of the proportion of women in partnership across a range of firms is an important part of drawing attention and accountability to the progress that is, or is not, being made to address this inequity.
+For this reason, AWLA has compiled information about the proportion of women partners across a range of firms, and their promotion in recent years, in the below table.

 The first version of this table was published in 2020 and reflected a breakdown of promotions since 1 January 2015.
-This is now our fifth iteration of this table, to reflect a breakdown of promotions since 1 July 2017.
+This is now our sixth iteration of this table, to reflect a breakdown of promotions since 1 July 2017.
 AWLA is committed to keeping the data updated on annual basis as at 1 July.

 In previous years, we have asked each firm to provide a breakdown of how many partners are non-equity partners, and how many of those non-equity partners are women.
 This year, we asked firms an additional question – ‘how many full-equity partners do you have that are women?’.
 We consider this to be an important statistic to be able to share as typically, a full-equity partner has a stronger influence on decision making within a firm and we consider that it is important that women are in positions of influence.
-In this year’s survey results, we are pleased to share that 13 of the firms asked, provided us with this statistic.
+In this year’s survey results, we are pleased to share that 12 of the firms asked, provided us with this statistic.
 We commend firms for their transparency and commitment to remaining accountable.

-Firms are also asked whether they are a a signatory of NZLS’s Gender Equality Charter.
+Firms are also asked whether they are a signatory of NZLS’s Gender Equality Charter.
 Where a firm has not responded, we obtain the information directly from the NZLS website which lists the signatories.
 NZLS reports that since 2018, 161 legal workplaces have signed up to the charter, if you would like to check whether a legal workplace is a signatory, you can find the information at lawsociety.org.nz.
 Under the Charter, signatories commit to actively working to increase gender equality and inclusion in senior roles.

 We hope that this information is useful to you.
 From our perspective, it shows that we still have a long way to go to achieve gender parity in partnership in the legal profession, but there is also some good work being done to achieve this goal.